gaelfoppolo/gaelfoppolo.com/_posts/2016-09-26-speech-framework-in-ios-10.md

 private let audioEngine = AVAudioEngine()
 ```

-* `recognitionRequest`: handles the speech recognition request and provides an audio source (buffer) to the speech recognizer.
+* `recognitionRequest`: handles the speech recognition request and provides an audio source (buffer) to the speech recognizer

-* `audioEngine`: provides your audio input, here the microphone.
+* `audioEngine`: provides your audio input, here the microphone

-## Implementing
+Complete with this piece of code:

 ```swift
 private func startRecording() throws {